WorldCereal/worldcereal-classification/scripts/extractions/RDM_CAMPAIGN_INSTRUCTIONS.md

 * **Machine etiquette**: one shard per machine; ~8 workers is polite to the NFS filer.
 Memory footprint is bounded (~2 GB); expect 2 min (small ref) to a few hours (LUCAS/ESP monsters) per ref.
+* **In-season refs** (the 2025/2026 TUN + ZMB ones): a warning like `AGERA5-TMEAN/PRECIP = NODATA for month(s) 2026-06, ...` is EXPECTED —
+  those months have no AGERA5 data anywhere yet.
+The rows keep their S2/S1 values; meteo can be backfilled once AGERA5 catches up.
+This is only allowed for months beyond the archive horizon — a missing meteo month in the past still fails the ref (that would be a real problem).

 ## Outputs